matthieu-bt/business-guide/source/quickstart/trial.rst

   - A valid credit card is required to get started

-We’ll ask for your credit card information, but you won’t be charged until the trial ends Having this information makes sure there won’t be any interruptions in case you decide to continue using Skribble after the trial period.
+We’ll ask for your credit card information, but you won’t be charged until the trial ends.
+Having this information makes sure there won’t be any interruptions in case you decide to continue using Skribble after the trial period.

-Follow `this guide`_ to get started with your free trial.
+Follow `this guide`_ to start your free trial.

 .. _this guide: https://docs.skribble.com/business-admin/quickstart/upgrade.html